Dr. Firdous Grieved Over Sad Demise Of Naeem-ul-Haq - UrduPoint

 In her tweet, the SAPM said Naeem-ul-Haq was a close friend of Prime Minister Imran Khan as well as a valuable asset for the party.

-She said Naeem-ul-Haq's sad demise had created a space which could not be filled easily.
+She said Naeem-ul-Haq's sad demise had created a vacuum which could not be filled easily.

-She further wrote in her tweet that Namee-ul-Haq bravely fought with the deadly disease.
+She further wrote in her tweet that Naeem-ul-Haq had bravely fought the deadly disease.

 She prayed to Allah Almighty to rest his soul in eternal peace.